 Memory Alignment for Spatial Data Buffers in WebGPU

 WebGPU enforces deterministic memory alignment rules that directly govern spatial data throughput, shader execution stability, and GPU cache utilization.
-Unlike WebGL’s driver-dependent padding heuristics, WebGPU mandates explicit 16-byte alignment boundaries for uniform and storage buffers.
-For engineering teams architecting WebGPU Architecture for Spatial Visualization, ignoring these constraints leads to silent coordinate corruption, validation-layer rejections, or catastrophic cache thrashing when streaming tile matrices, bounding volumes, or point cloud attributes.
+Unlike WebGL’s driver-dependent padding heuristics, WebGPU mandates explicit alignment boundaries for uniform and storage buffers derived from the WGSL type system.
+For engineering teams architecting WebGPU Architecture for Spatial Visualization, ignoring these constraints leads to silent coordinate corruption, validation-layer rejections, or cache thrashing when streaming tile matrices, bounding volumes, or point cloud attributes.
 This guide details implementation patterns for struct padding, cross-pipeline synchronization, backend serialization, and measurable optimization strategies tailored to GIS and spatial engineering workflows.

 WGSL Struct Layout and Explicit Padding

-WebGPU’s alignment model is strictly dictated by the align and size decorators in WGSL.
-Every struct member must respect a minimum alignment equal to the largest scalar or vector component it contains, and the entire struct must be padded to a 16-byte boundary.
-Spatial datasets frequently interleave vec2f, vec3f, and u32 types, triggering implicit padding requirements that must be explicitly declared.
+WebGPU’s alignment model is strictly dictated by the @align and @size attributes in WGSL.
+Every struct member must respect a minimum alignment equal to the largest scalar or vector component it contains, and the entire struct must be padded to a 16-byte boundary when used in uniform or storage arrays.
+Spatial datasets frequently interleave vec2f, vec3f, and u32 types, triggering implicit padding requirements that must be explicitly managed.
 The WGSL Specification: Alignment and Size formalizes these rules to guarantee cross-vendor consistency.

 struct SpatialTile {